 Faculty considering the use of live animals in their classroom should also consider alternatives to the use of live animals.
 The Altweb site may be useful.

 - Kristin Mace

 Research advisors, please download the Research Advisor Checklist and do not submit proposals that fail any of the checklist items.
 Your cooperation ensures that when you do submit proposals, they can be approved in a timely manner.

 In general, you can expect to receive feedback within two weeks of the committee receiving the proposal from the advisor.
 However, there are certain peak times, toward the end of the semester, when volume is high and the committee might need more time.
 So please submit as early in the semester as possible, especially if you need a quick turnaround on your proposal.
-If there is a complication or serious issue that requires the committee to take more time, you will receive word about the issue as soon as the committee becomes aware of it.

 First time submitters may wish to view this list of frequently asked questions.
 This will help to reduce the numbers of resubmissions you may need to make.

 **When do I need to get written consent for a research study?**

 While signed consent forms are the default option for demonstrating you have received consent when conducting research with human subjects, the Code of Federal Regulations (Available at http://www.hhs.gov/ohrp/humansubjects/guidance/45cfr46.html#46.116) says the following: